ibrahimgh25/Vocabulary-Trainer/README.md

     <img height="500" src="resources/doc_images/exercise_example.png" width="800"/>
    </p>
  ### Sampling Questions
- - You can do exercises on small samples from the database to memorize words one batch at a time.
+ - You can do exercises on a small sample from the database to memorize words one batch at a time.
  - The tool focuses on questions you're answering wrong.

 ### Scores